TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Evaluation

-\paragraph{Device-to-Device.} We next ask whether these benefits carry over to GPU-originated flows, where PCIe and NUMA topology introduce strong asymmetries across rails.
-Each H800 GPU in our testbed has one tier-1 NIC with the closest PCIe/NVLink affinity, and three tier-2 NICs on the same NUMA node.
-We benchmark one-to-one GPU writes across nodes using block sizes typical of KVCache movement and measure throughput and P99 latency.
-As shown in Figure~\ref{fig:gpu-to-gpu}, \projectname improves throughput by $2.1\times$ over Mooncake TE and reduces P99 latency to $46.7\%$ of its value, especially for large blocks.
+\paragraph{Device-to-Device.} We also evaluate GPU-originated flows where PCIe and NUMA topologies introduce significant rail asymmetry.
+Each H800 GPU in our testbed has one tier-1 NIC with the closest PCIe affinity, and three tier-2 NICs on the same NUMA node.
+Benchmarking inter-node writes with typical KVCache block sizes shows that \projectname improves throughput by $2.1\times$ and reduces P99 latency to $46.7\%$ relative to Mooncake TE (Figure~\ref{fig:gpu-to-gpu}).

-The key reason is how engines react when the block size grows.
-UCCL-P2P and Mooncake TE fix GPU–NIC mappings and therefore send all GPU traffic through the tier-1 NIC; once the block is large enough, the service time of this single NIC dictates both throughput and latency. \projectname, in contrast, evaluates the predicted service time on all NICs and uses topology-dependent penalties to decide when additional rails will shorten completion time.
-For small blocks, the tier-1 NIC remains dominant; for large blocks, the tier-1 NIC becomes saturated, and \projectname begins recruiting tier-2 NICs because the parallel bandwidth outweighs their access penalties.

-Per-NIC byte counters confirm this behavior: roughly half of the data is sent on the tier-1 NIC, with the remainder spread across tier-2 NICs.
-This is neither single-rail execution nor naive striping.
-Instead, \projectname selectively adds rails only when doing so reduces the total service time, which matches the communication characteristics of KVCache and model-update transfers and explains the sharp throughput gains at larger block sizes.